 You should expect a peeling issue later if you skip the sanding process as you paint over semi-gloss.

-However, you can still paint over semi-gloss without sanding or priming as long as you have a satin-based formula.
+However, you can still paint over semi-gloss without sanding and priming as long as you have a satin-based formula.

-- How to Paint Satin Over Semi-Gloss Without Sanding or Priming
+How to Paint Satin Over Semi-Gloss Without Sanding or Priming

 A wall cleaner, bucket, sponge, drop cloth, bucket, painter’s tape, 3-inch stiff-bristle brush, mohair roller, 2-inch trim paintbrush, tray, and paint bucket.

 Next, choose a satin with a similar base and color to the semi-gloss.
 Using a different color usually changes the extra layers.

 Also, you can use a cotton ball to check if the paint on the surface is water or oil-based.
 Soak it in rubbing alcohol and rub the surface on one spot.

 Then, mix ½ cup of ammonia with one warm water gallon and use the rag to clean the walls.

-Also, cover furnishings and floors with drop cloths to keep them from stains from wet paint and use the painter’s tape to secure the drop cloths’ edges.
+Also, cover furnishings and floors with drop cloths to keep them from stains from wet paint, and use painter’s tape to secure the drop cloths’ edges.